livepeer/docs/docs/contributing/overview.md

 Livepeer has a strong mission - to give everyone an equal voice.
 Our community is a reflection of our core mission.
 As members of the community, we agree to behave in the a way that helps the inclusion and prosperity our community.
 Here are some quick guidelines.

 - Be respectful to fellow community members: no regional, racial, gender, or other abuse will be tolerated.
 Report abusive behavior to abuse@livepeer.org
-- Encourage diversity and participation: Anyone should be able to contribute, regardless of their background and extend of contribution.
-We will do the best we can to make everyoen feel welcomed.
+- Encourage diversity and participation: Anyone should be able to contribute, regardless of their background or extent of contribution.
+We will do the best we can to make every one feel welcome.
 - Don't break the law: we are inventing the future, but we want to do it safely so no one gets in trouble.